Do braces hurt? - What you can really expect

-With JUST KFO in Cologne-Rodenkirchen, we encounter this question almost every day - and quite rightly so: anyone who decides to undergo orthodontic treatment wants to know exactly what to expect.
-Orthodontic treatment, such as the use of braces, can often be associated with an unpleasant feeling.
-The good news is that braces can feel unfamiliar at first - but real pain is rare.
-In this article, we explain what you will feel, how long it takes to get used to them and what helps if you experience discomfort.
+At JUST KFO in Cologne-Rodenkirchen, we hear this question almost every day—and for good reason: Anyone who decides to undergo orthodontic treatment wants to know exactly what to expect.
+Orthodontic treatments, such as wearing braces, can often be associated with an uncomfortable feeling.
+The good news: Braces may feel unfamiliar at first—but actual pain is rare.
+In this article, we explain what you’ll feel, how long it takes to get used to them, and what helps if you experience discomfort.

 About the author